 buying ingredients and products that are local, organic and/or compostable?

 leaving behind a low-impact trail of trash and pollution?

-- Ex: Polystyrene (#6 plastic – think ‘Styro-foam’ or disposable utensils) production and recycling are hard on the Earth, its air, and the people living and working near the plants – and since plastic is not an organic material, it is unable to break down into the environment in a healthy way.
+- Ex: Polystyrene (#6 plastic – think ‘Styro-foam’ and disposable utensils) production and recycling are hard on the Earth, its air, and the people living and working near the plants – and it is unable to break down into the environment in a healthy way.

 What’s happening inside the restaurant?
 Are they:

 And what’s happening when all of those resources leave the restaurant?
 Are they: